adriangb/scikeras/README.md

 SciKeras is derived from and API compatible with `tf.keras.wrappers.scikit_learn`.
 The original TensorFlow (TF) wrappers are not actively mantained, and [may be deprecated](https://github.com/tensorflow/tensorflow/pull/37201#pullrequestreview-391650001) at some point.

-In addition, they have many incompatibilities with both the Keras ecosystem and the Scikit-Learn ecosystem.
-SciKeras attempts to resolve these issues by providing maintained, documented wrappers that are fully compatible with the entire Scikit-Learn and Keras ecosystems.
-An overview of the advantages and differences as compared to the TF wrappers can be found in our
+An overview of the advantages and differences as compared to the TF wrappers can be found in our [migration](https://scikeras.readthedocs.io/en/latest/migration.html) guide.
-[migration](https://scikeras.readthedocs.io/en/latest/migration.html) guide.

 ## Installation